tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 We'll use two pre-existing views for this simple exercise, `index()` and `about()`.
 Instead of displaying anything on the pages themselves, we'll be making use of the terminal output from the Django development server to verify whether cookies are working correctly.

 In Rango's `views.py` file, locate your `index()` view.
 Add the following line to the view.
-To ensure the line is executed, make sure you put it as the first line of the view.
+To ensure the line is executed, make sure you put it in before the `return` line.

 {lang="python",linenos=off}
 	request.session.set_test_cookie()

-In the `about()` view, add the following three lines to the top of the function.
+In the `about()` view, add the following three lines.
+Again, make sure these go *before* the `return` statement to ensure they are executed.
+A `return` statement curtails execution at that point.

 {lang="python",linenos=off}
 	if request.session.test_cookie_worked():